jsteenbeeke/jsteenbeeke.github.io/_posts/2021-06-17-aws-lambda-for-java-developers.md

 Creating the function is simply a matter of going to the AWS Lambda interface, giving it a name, and selecting an image using the "Browse images" functionality.
-Amazon will also give you the option of creating a role specifically for this function, but this does not configure access to the Lambda function.
+Amazon will also give you the option of creating a role specifically for this function, but by default this role will not have the ability to invoke (execute) the lambda function.

-A policy such as the following will suffice (remember to input the ARN of your function):
+I solved this by creating a new policy in IAM, and assigning this policy to an API user specifically meant for invoking the lambda function.

 ```json
 {